 Kapelle_auf_Comino

-Santa Maria Chapel
+Santa Marija Chapel

 The chapel was build in dedication to the return of the Holy Family from Egypt.
 It has one altar and a total of three statues, the Virgin Mary, the Sacred Heart and Saint Joseph.